-Each defendant who enters the 72-week program does so voluntarily.
+The defendant who enters the 18 month program does so voluntarily.
 Due to the fact that these individuals give up certain constitutional and privacy rights, the agreement to enter Sobriety Court is based upon a signed contract and a knowing waiver on the record.
 Sobriety Court also uses a team approach and this team consists of the judge, a representative of the office of the prosecutor, a defense advisor, intensive probation officers, the probation supervisor, community volunteers, law enforcement officials and treatment providers.
 Sobriety Court consists of a minimum of 18 months of supervision and consists of four phases.
 Advancement to each phase requires a demonstrated strong commitment to recovery.
-The two initial phases are 4 months long each and compose of very rigorous conditions.
-The third phase is 6 months long, and the last phase is 4 months.
+The first phase is three months long while the second phase is four months long, both of which are composed of very rigorous conditions.
+The third phase is five months long, and the last phase is six months long.

 They attend AA daily for 90 days, then the requirement is reduced gradually throughout the phases.
 They are ordered to daily alcohol testing for 90 days and random drug testing.
 After 90 days they submit to random alcohol testing, which is reduced gradually.
 All participants are required to install a camera ignition interlock that ensures community safety which is mandatory with no exceptions.
 Additionally, they must attend an educational Impact Weekend, maintain full time employment, adhere to a 10:00 P.M. curfew each night, and they are subject to random home visits.
 The ultimate goal of Sobriety Court is to end a defendant’s recidivistic drunk driving by ending their dependence upon drugs and alcohol.
 To achieve that goal, all individuals within the program are held to a standard of absolute responsibility.
 As offenders progress in the program and as the judge responds to their behavior through a phased system of sanctions and rewards, the offenders become increasingly responsible for their own behavior.